Why ChatGPT recommends three other restaurants and not yours

 What about Perplexity, Bing Copilot, Gemini?
 Same general logic, slightly different source weights.
 Perplexity weights News + Reddit higher.
 Gemini relies more on Google's Knowledge Graph.
 Bing Copilot weights Bing Places + your website.
 We check all of them.

 How long does it take to start showing up in ChatGPT recommendations?
 Once you get on a few "best of" lists and fix your Yelp, typically 30-60 days.
-ChatGPT's training cycles take time to reflect new data.
+ChatGPT's source cycles take time to reflect new data.

 If you want a check on which prompts ChatGPT does and doesn't mention you for, start with a free 5-minute audit.